Male Breast Reduction Surgery in Newcastle and Sydney NSW

 It is a problem that can affect up to 30% of the Australian male population, and is often a normal occurrence that is not related to any underlying medical condition.
 Up to 90% of adolescent boys will develop some male breast enlargement, which resolves in the majority as they grow into adulthood.

 Gynaecomastia may be associated with obesity, hormonal metabolism imbalance, liver disease or medicinal causes.

 The most common cause of problematic gynaecomastia is residual breast tissue that does not go away through puberty.
 Less commonly, certain drugs (prescription and “recreational”) and hormonal medical problems can cause gynaecomastia.
 In the vast majority of cases there is no identifiable cause, and non-surgical treatments have no role in the treatment.

 Male breast reduction or gynaecomastia surgery can contour the chest area to provide a more toned, athletic chest and increased self-confidence.
-The results of the procedure are significant.
+The results of the procedure are significant and long lasting..

 • Reduce the size of breast tissue

 • Reduce the amount of fatty tissue

 • Overall flatter, firmer and improved chest contour

 • Increased self-confidence